plevritis-lab/CELESTA/README.md

-(left) and compare with the CD31 staining, approximately 0.9 and 0.8 would be the right threshold for defining how much the cell should express CD31. `Please note:` It is suggested that for anchor cells, use a slightly higher threshold than index cells. ![An example of CD31](images/CD31_threshold.png) Another example, for tumor cells, if we plot the expression probabilities of Cytokerain (left) and compare with the Cytokeratin staining, approximately 0.9 and 0.8 would be the right
+(left) and compare with the CD31 staining, approximately 0.9 and 0.8 would be the right threshold for defining how much the cell should express CD31. `Please note:` It is suggested that for anchor cells, use a slightly higher threshold than index cells.<br/> ![An example of CD31](images/CD31_threshold.png) Another example, for tumor cells, if we plot the expression probabilities of Cytokerain (left) and compare with the Cytokeratin staining, approximately 0.9 and 0.8 would be the right